 - Monster Clown: Zig-zagged.
 While he does put the Dynamic Duo in the obligatory death trap, this Joker isn't really into mindless killing as part of his schemes (except that one time he tried to murder a high-schooler henchgirl), preferring elaborate capers based on whatever gimmick taken's his fancy.

-- Psychopathic Manchild: Of course, none of the arch-villains can be accused of being especially mature (or stable), but some of his interests - like out-surfing Batman - are just flat-out weird.
+- Psychopathic Manchild: Of course, none of the arch-villains can be accused of being especially mature (or stable), but some of Joker's schemes — like turning all of Gotham's main water supply into jelly or beating Batman in a surfing competition — are just flat-out weird.